-If you have been thinking about having a breast reconstruction procedure, please contact us at our clinic in Chevy Chase, MD near Bethesda today for more information.
+If you have been thinking about having a breast reconstruction procedure, please contact us at our clinic near Chevy Chase, MD near Bethesda today for more information.

 Dr. Maia is a well-respected researcher in the scientific community and is a reviewer of the most prestigious plastic surgery journal, the Plastic and Reconstructive Surgery Journal.
 Dr. Maia’s work has been cited and relied upon by many researchers around the world in well-reputed international and national scientific journals.
 As a result of her work, she has been invited to present her research in numerous national and international conferences, and her work has been awarded in regional and national meetings.
 Dr. Maia is also involved in teaching residents, medical students and physician assistants.